-ETP Holders are advised to consult the section entitled "Plan of Distribution," in the Prospectus, with respect to the prospectus-delivery requirements relating to the Notes.
+BX members are advised to consult the section entitled "Plan of Distribution" in the prospectus with respect to the prospectus-delivery requirements relating to the Notes.

-No-Action Relief Under Federal Securities Regulations
+Exemptive, Interpretive and No-Action Relief Under Federal Securities Regulations

-The SEC has issued no-action relief from certain provisions of and rules under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), regarding trading in other Barclays iPath securities with structures similar to that of the Notes.
-See letter dated July 27, 2006, from James A. Brigagliano, Acting Associate Director, Office of Trading Practices and Processing, Division of Market Regulation, to George H. White (the "Letter").
-As what follows is only a summary of the relief outlined in the Letter, the Exchange also advises interested members to consult the Letter, for more complete information regarding the matters covered therein.
+The SEC has issued exemptive, interpretive and no-action relief from certain provisions of and rules under the Securities Exchange Act of 1934 (the "Exchange Act"), regarding trading in the Notes, which is summarized below.
+See letter dated May 30, 2006, from James A. Brigagliano, Acting Associate Director, Office of Trading Practices and Processing, Division of Market Regulation, to George H. White (the "Letter").
+As this is only a summary of the relief granted by the SEC, BX also advises interested members to consult the Letter for more complete information regarding the trading practices relief granted by the SEC.
+In addition, BX has taken an interpretive position with respect to its short sale rule.